sukibaby/StepMania5-LTS/README.md

-StepMania 5 LTS
+StepMania 5 Long Term Support
 ========

 I am one of the developers of [ITGmania](http://github.com/itgmania/itgmania), which itself is based on [StepMania 5.1](https://github.com/stepmania/stepmania/tree/5_1-new).

-With development of StepMania 5 being stagnant for so long, I wanted to bring back ITGmania's engine improvements for the greater StepMania 5 community, so that people don't have to be reliant on the 32-bit 2018 release.
-I also see many people who have made their own forks of StepMania  who have all done similar work trying to get it to buid on modern OS's.
+With development of StepMania 5 being stagnant for so long, I wanted to bring back ITGmania's engine improvements, security patches, updated build system and code health maintenance for the greater StepMania 5 community.

-The goal of this project is complete compatibility with StepMania 5.1 beta 2.
-However, in the interest of security, its capability to a open URL via Lua is blocked, and other relevant security fixes in ITGmania are present.
+The goal of this project is complete compatibility and identical user experience to the final StepMania 5 release, 5.1 beta 2.
+My goal is to keep it maintained for a long time.

-Besides that, it has fully been reverted to StepMania 5 branding, and the default StepMania 5 theme restored.
+The networking built into ITGmania has been disabled, and the Network Options menu is unavailable.
+It has fully been reverted to StepMania 5 branding, and the default StepMania 5 themes restored.

 I hope you enjoy StepMania 5 LTS.